-A popular herb in TCM and as a hair tonic is He Shou Wuo.
+A popular herb in TCM and a hair tonic is He Shou Wuo.
 The story is that a famous Chinese military officer was condemned to death by confinement.
 Without any food or drink, he survived on the weed Polygonum Multiflorum.
-Instead of finding a dead man, the guards found a healthy one, with a fully-restored head of black hair.
+The guards found a healthy man, with a fully-restored head of black hair.
 The herb is named after this General.
 He Shou Wuo is a liver and kidney tonic that nourishes the blood and essence.
 Great for depleted adrenals and the lecithin is great for the hair.

 In Nutripuncture, the Hair Meridian is the Line of Potency.
 “When contact or connection with the self is lost, these vital currents are always affected.”
 2 The Hair Meridian, along with the Skin Meridian, is a secondary meridian of the Liver-Gall Bladder Meridian Family, with the Master of the Heart-Triple Warmer (Spring, Touch, Ether).

 These two meridians (Hair + Skin) are involved in tactile equilibrium.
 The Hair Meridian’s sensitivity is influenced by sex hormones.
 Our potency lies in our uniqueness, which is sexualized (all cells are XX or XY).
 When we do not feel good in our own skin or put ourselves in other people’s shoes or on their identities, we lose our essence, or at least its expression.
 If the condition of our hair is less than stellar, in Nutripuncture, we may look at the circulation of Master of the Heart and Triple Warmer meridian lines which figure into our container, our boundaries, our space.